bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 | "Fix the last issue and prepare for a minor release" | Implementation plus release prep | Usually stop before approving release unless explicitly told to release |

 If the user explicitly says not to release, do not release.
-If the user explicitly says to release, carry the release through CircleCI approval, Maven Central verification, GitHub release notes, and final branch sync.
+If the user asks for or approves a patch or minor release at any point in the maintenance task, treat that as standing authorization to carry the matching release through CircleCI approval, Maven Central verification, GitHub release notes, and final branch sync.
+Release-context shorthand such as "new branch, patch" or "make this a minor" counts; do not stop later to ask for a second "release it" confirmation.
+This authorization remains active until the user withdraws it or changes the requested release level.

+Do not infer release authorization when "patch" only means a code diff or when "minor" merely describes the size of a change;
+the surrounding request must indicate a semantic-version release or invoke this release workflow.

 ---